-At Aesthetic Smiles of New Jersey, our cosmetic dentists understand that a dental emergency can occur when you least expect it.
+At Aesthetic Smiles of New Jersey, we understand that a dental emergency can occur when you least expect it.
 While suffering a sudden injury or complication can be scary, Drs.
 Ed Romano and Robert Bizzarro are committed to making themselves available to patients 24/7 in the event that severe pain or another adverse event arises.
 Due to the unpredictable nature of dental emergencies, immediate attention and swift treatment from a dentist with extensive experience in all realms of cosmetic and reconstructive dentistry is often crucial to minimizing pain, preventing further damage, and reducing the likelihood of future complications.
 If you are experiencing a dental emergency, we encourage you to reach out to our practice at (973) 947-7716 immediately for proactive treatment.
 Our highly skilled team has also provided a brief primer on initial steps you can take to alleviate pain in the event of a dental crisis.

 What to Do in a Dental Emergency